XieResearchGroup/DGX-wiki/docs/docker/service.rst

       nvidia-docker run -it --rm –v local_dir:container_dir nvcr.io/nvidia/repository:<xx.xx>

-   The detailed explanation of this command can be found `here <http://docs.nvidia.com/ngc/ngc-user-guide/index.html#keyconcepts>`_.
+   Detailed explanation of this command can be found `here <http://docs.nvidia.com/ngc/ngc-user-guide/index.html#keyconcepts>`_.

    More docker commands for NVIDIA DGX Cloud Service using can be found at `1 <http://docs.nvidia.com/dgx/dgx-registry-user-guide/index.html#using-dgx-registry-from-docker-command-line>`_ and `2 <http://docs.nvidia.com/ngc/ngc-user-guide/index.html>`_.

+   The `following part`_ will introduce the common used docker commands.

+.. _following par: `Docker Commands`_